webventurer/landing-nextjs/docs/frontend-architecture-document.md

 - [ ] No `any` types (use `ComponentProps<'element'>` instead)
 - [ ] Components have single responsibility
 - [ ] SCSS variables are used consistently
+- [ ] Base classes contain default styles (no explicit "default" variants)
-- [ ] Mixins are created for repeated patterns
+- [ ] `clsx` is used for dynamic class name construction

 ### Styling Quality

 - [ ] CSS Modules provide namespace isolation
+- [ ] camelCase naming used for CSS classes to match TypeScript access
 - [ ] SCSS nesting is used appropriately (max 3 levels deep)
+- [ ] Base class + modifier patterns used instead of mixin bloat
 - [ ] Variables are defined for colors, spacing, and fonts
-- [ ] Responsive design is implemented with mixins
+- [ ] Responsive design is implemented with mixins (limited usage)
 - [ ] Hover states and animations are smooth

 ### Architecture Quality